Volume 14, Issue 1 (January & February-In Press 2023) BCN 2023, 14(1): 0-0 | Back to browse issues page

 Abstract:

 Introduction: Extensive human and animal research shows that exercise has beneficial effects on multiple clinical outcomes for patients suffering from multiple sclerosis (MS).
-This research was an attempt to address the effect of aerobic training with the consumption of probiotic on the myelination of nerve fibers in a cuprizone-induced demyelination mouse model of MS.
+This research was conducted to examine the effect of aerobic exercise with probiotic consumption on the myelination of nerve fibers in a cuprizone-induced demyelination mouse model of MS.

-Methods: Mice, which were exposed to cuprizone (CPZ) for 13 weeks, were subjected to motor and balance tests in week 5.
-They (n = 5 per group) were assigned to five groups of control (C), MS, MS with exercise (MS + Exe), MS with probiotic (MS + Pro), and MS with probiotic and exercise (MS + Pro + Exe) randomly.
-The exercise groups conducted aerobic exercises 5 days/week for 60 days.
-The mice took in probiotic by gavage.
+Methods: Rats exposed to cuprizone (CPZ) for 13 weeks were subjected to motor and balance tests in week 5.
+They (5 people in each group) were assigned to five groups of control (C), MS, MS with exercise (MS+Exe), MS with probiotic (MS+Pro), and MS with probiotic and exercise (MS+Pro+Exe) randomly.
+The exercise groups conducted aerobic exercises 5 days a week for 60 days.
+The rats received probiotics by gavage.
 Performance and balance tests were repeated when the eight-week protocol of exercise and probiotic consumption was finished.
-One day after these interventions, they were sacrificed in order to be subject to biochemical and molecular biology assays.
+One day after these interventions, they were sacrificed to undergo biochemical and molecular biology assays.

-The mRNA of nestin showed an increase in MS + Pro + Exe, MS + Exe, and MS + Pro groups compared to the MS group, but this increase in MS + Pro + Exe and MS + Exe groups was not significant compared to the control and MS groups (P>0.05).
+The nestin mRNA showed an increase in MS+Pro+Exe, MS+Exe, and MS+Pro groups compared to the MS group, but this increase was not significant in MS+Pro+Exe and MS+Exe groups compared to the control and MS groups (P>0.05).

 Conclusion: According to the results, lifestyle interventions can effectively alleviate demyelinating-inflammatory processes that happen in the brains of MS patients.